Narrowing down the best road trips from Adelaide is no easy task because there are so many places you can visit starting from this underrated city.

 The Clare Valley is wine country, so if you’re a wine lover this is a fantastic excursion you can do from Adelaide.

-There are over 20 wineries in the area, all of which are open to tour.
+There are over 20 wineries in the area, all open to tour.
 The hardest part of this trip will be deciding which ones to visit and which to not!

 Wine tasting is a must, just make sure you don’t overdo it if you’re driving!